Clove: benefits, dosage, contraindications

 Mechanisms of gastroprotective effect of eugenol in indomethacin-induced ulcer in rats

-Gastrointestinal effects of Syzigium aromaticum (L) Merr. & Perry (Myrtaceae) in animal models
+Gastrointestinal effects of Syzygium aromaticum (L) Merr. & Perry (Myrtaceae) in animal models

 Antimicrobial

 Laboratory research suggests that clove oil has antibacterial and antifungal effects.
-Eugenol is likely the main constituent responsible for these effects.
-The constituents of clove oil hinder cell communication and toxin production by microbes.
-Clove essential oil and particularly eugenol slow down the multiplication of the herpes virus and present an inhibitory activity against Staphylococcus epidermidis, Escherichia Coli, and Candida albicans.
-Similarly, a clove extract shows an inhibitory activity against Helicobacter pylori and certain periodontal pathogens like Porphyromonas gingivalis and P. intermedia.
+L'eugenol is likely the main constituent responsible for these effects.
+Constituents of clove oil prevent cell communication and the production of toxins by microbes.
+The essential oil of clove and more particularly eugenol inhibits the replication of the herpes virus and shows inhibitory activity against Staphylococcus epidermidis, Escherichia coli and Candida albicans.
+Similarly, a clove extract shows a inhibitory activity against Helicobacter pylori and certain periodontal pathogens such as Porphyromonas gingivalis and P. intermedia.

 Usages associés